 It was percentage-wise a Higgs family-dominated outfit with patriarch Frank Higgs, his son Bud Higgs, along grandchildren Makenzie and Troy Higgs.
 Travis Duncan and Chris Potter completed the team.

 Arndt & Bailey Ranches of Chase and Lyon County placed second with Mike and Ryan Arndt, Richell and Wes Bailey, along with Glen Collinge, and Josh Lilley as team members.

 Haywire Cattle Company of Butler County and Kalvesta Ranch of Finney County joined efforts to be the third place team.
 Andy, Callie and Randy Jones were joined by Pate Collins, Justin Peterson and Luke Rush as team members.

 The team of Eight Over Quarter Circle and Stinson placed fourth with Kolby Boos, Ty Bryant, Josh Breeding, Clint Heller and Zack Parkin riding.

 Adrian Vogel, Cottonwood Falls, of the Robbins & Keith Ranches team took home a trophy from the American Quarter Horse Association for having the Top Horse at the rodeo.

-Cowboys and cowgirls, ages 13 and under, composed three-member teams competing in the Junior Ranch Rodeo Saturday morning.
-They competed in calf branding, team penning and ribbon roping.
+Cowboys and cowgirls, ages 13 and under, composed three member teams competing in the Junior Ranch Rodeo Saturday morning.
+They compete in calf branding, team penning and ribbon roping.

-Top honors went to the “45 Cattle” team of Carly Potter, Lola Vogel and Cole Wilson, with a tie for second between the Robbins Ranch and Diamond Creek Ranch.
+Top honors went to the “45 Cattle” team of Carly Potter, Lola Vogel and Cole Wilson, with a team for second between the Robbins Ranch and Diamond Creek Ranch.